petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

    If there's no audience in place, click *New Segment* to create one.
 Read [Creating Segments](../../personalizing-site-experience/segmentation/creating-and-managing-user-segments.md) to learn more.

-   After creating the experience, it appears listed in the Select Experience modal.
+   After creating the experience, it appears in the Select Experience modal.

 1. Arrange the experiences and prioritize the desired one by moving it upwards using the arrows.
 Activate the experience by moving it above the Default experience.
 Read [Understanding How Experiences Work](../../personalizing-site-experience/experience-personalization/content-page-personalization.md#understanding-how-experiences-work) to learn more.

 1. After selecting an experience, configure and edit the page, including the Asset Publisher widget and the content displayed in the widget.
-This version of the page is displayed when the selected experience is active.
+This version of the page appears when the selected experience is active.

 Below, two experiences have been created: `Content for HR Employees` and `Content for IT Employees`.
 Each shows different categorized content to different audiences.
 You can also see the Default experience that shows all available content.